raspberrypi/linux/Documentation/admin-guide/README.rst

    When compiling the kernel, all output files will per default be stored together with the kernel source code.
-   Using the option ``make O=output/dir`` allows you to specify an alternate place for the output files (including .config).
+   Using the option `` make O=output/dir`` allows you to specify an alternate a place for the output files (including .config).
    Example::

      kernel source code: /usr/src/linux-5.x